 Hostile work environment discriminated against women and minorities

-Before the wave of #MeToo and #TimesUp cases began piling up, Uber and its culture were triggering conversations about what can happen when online sexual harassment complaints are not taken seriously, and there is no real commitment to fostering a diverse workforce.
+Before the wave of #MeToo and #TimesUp cases began piling up, a popular ride-hailing company and its culture were triggering conversations about what can happen when online sexual harassment complaints are not taken seriously, and there is no real commitment to fostering a diverse workforce.

-In the latest development, Uber has agreed to pay $10 million to settle a class-action discrimination suit brought on behalf of 420 female and minority software engineers.
+In the latest development, the company has agreed to pay $10 million to settle a class-action discrimination suit brought on behalf of 420 female and minority software engineers.
 The employees alleged gender and race discrimination and a hostile work environment that denied them pay, promotions and benefits.
 Read On

 During April, another hashtag, #SAAM, (Sexual Assault Awareness Month) joins #MeToo and #TimesUp to focus awareness on preventing sexual violence and workplace sexual harassment.

 Sponsored by the National Sexual Violence Resource Center (NSVRC), the theme of the 2018 #SAAM campaign is “Embrace Your Voice.”
 The NSVRC is calling on people to speak out against sexual assault and show support for survivors by wearing a teal ribbon on April 3, a designated day of action.
 Read On